dr8co/LiteString/README.md

 ### Installation

-Pre-built binaries are available for Windows, Linux, and macOS are available on the [Releases](https://github.com/dr8co/LiteString/releases "LiteString Releases") page.
+Pre-built binaries for Windows, Linux, and macOS are available on the [Releases](https://github.com/dr8co/LiteString/releases "LiteString Releases") page.

 The following packages are available: